On bulk deviations for the local behavior of random interlacements: Good boxes and coupling of excursions

 \n 4) With $R \ge 0$, we set (this was (\ref{0.3}) in the Introduction)

 \n 5) With $0 \le r < R$ integers, we set

 \end{example}

 This last example implicitly showed up above (\ref{0.10}) in the Introduction.
 It shares some flavor with the thickening of the component in the vacant set of the boundary of a large box as considered in (\ref{1.2}), (\ref{1.6}) of \cite{Szni}.
 Note that in all five examples above the function $\theta$ is analytic: by direct inspection in the first three examples, and in the case of the last two examples due to the fact that for any $A \subseteq B(0,R)$, $\IP[\cI^u \cap B(0,R) = A]$ depends analytically on $u$, see (\ref{2.17}) of \cite{Szni10}.
-In addition, in all five examples, the function $\theta$ is not identically equal to $0$ (actually, as $u \r \infty$, $\theta(u)$ tends to $\infty$ in the case of (\ref{2.3}) and to $1$ in the remaining four examples).
-Hence, being non-decreasing and analytic, it is strictly increasing and
+In addition, in all five examples, the function $F$ is not identically equal to $0$ (actually, as $u \r \infty$, $\theta(u)$ tends to $\infty$ in the case of (\ref{2.3}) and to $1$ in the remaining four examples).
+Hence,

 $\square$

 We now consider a local function $F$ (with range $R \ge 0$), satisfying (\ref{2.1}), as well as $L \ge 1$ and $K \ge 100$ integers (see above (\ref{1.18})), and for each $B = B_z$, $z \in \IL$, with corresponding $U = U_z$, we probe the occupation time left by the first $a$ excursions between $B$ and $\partial U$ in the interlacements by setting (see (\ref{1.23})):